importRyan/Oklab/README.md

     ///  Chroma
     var chroma: Channel

-    /// Originally set in 0...2π when converted from a cartesian color var hueRadians: Channel
+    /// Set in the 0...2π range when converted from a cartesian color var hueRadians: Channel

     var hueDegrees: Channel {